wormhole-foundation/wormhole/whitepapers/0015_notary.md

 **Accountant**:
 - **Scope**: Cross-chain token accounting
-- **Criteria**: Token balance consistency across chains
+- **Criteria**: Token balance consistency across chains via smart contract validation
-- **Action**: Approve or reject based on accounting rules
+- **Action**: Hold messages pending smart contract approval; approved messages proceed, unapproved messages remain pending indefinitely
 - **Focus**: Prevention of erroneous token unlocks, reducing the effectiveness of cross-chain exploits

 #### Sequential Processing and Cumulative Delays

 Messages flow through the Notary, Governor, and Accountant sequentially.
-Each system independently evaluates messages and maintains its own delay queue.
-When a message's delay period expires in one system, it proceeds to the next system for evaluation.
+Each system independently evaluates messages and maintains its own queue.
+When a message is released by one system, it proceeds to the next system for evaluation.

+This sequential architecture means delays can accumulate:
+1. **Notary**: Delays messages for a fixed period (4 days for "Rejected" or "Anomalous" states)
+2. **Governor**: Delays messages for a fixed period (24 hours if value thresholds are exceeded)
+3. **Accountant**: Holds messages indefinitely pending smart contract approval; messages proceed only when approved

-This sequential architecture means delays can accumulate.
-In the worst case, a single message could be:
+In the worst case, and assuming all three modules are enabled, a single message could experience:
-1. Delayed 4 days by the Notary (e.g., for a "Rejected" verification state)
+- 4 days delayed by the Notary
-2. Then delayed 24 hours by the Governor (if it exceeds value thresholds)
+- Then 24 hours delayed by the Governor
-3. Then potentially delayed or rejected by the Accountant (based on accounting rules)
+- Then an indefinite hold by the Accountant until smart contract approval

-The total delay for a message can therefore exceed the individual delay periods of any single system.
-Operators should consider this cumulative effect when monitoring delayed messages and planning manual interventions.
+The Accountant's indefinite hold means total message delay is unbounded if smart contract approval is delayed or never received.
+Operators should monitor pending messages across all three systems and plan manual interventions accordingly.

 ### Operational Considerations